Catherine Anne Davies and Bernard Butler announce collaborative album 'In Memory Of My Feelings'

 Catherine Anne Davies and Bernard Butler have announced a collaborative new album ‘In Memory Of My Feelings’ – listen to the first single ‘The Breakdown’ below.

-The record is due to arrive on September 18 via Needle Mythology, marking the first project to be released the reissue label.
+The record is due to arrive on September 18 via Needle Mythology, marking the first new album to be released through the reissue label.

 Davies – sometimes known as The Anchoress – and Butler penned and recorded the album over the course of 15 days, though a period of four years passed between starting the project and arriving at the finished product.